aezarebski/epi-sim/README.md

 The desired workflow is to keep a `dev` branch for development with `master` reserved for code that could be used by others.
 At the time of writing this is not the case but will hopefully be so soon.
+Prior to moving material from `dev` into `master` we will try to use a `release` branch.